What is Amazon PPC Optimization (pay-per-click)?

-Undoubtedly, this is often asked in PPC based discussions, that why should businesses invest in paid marketing.
-The paid traffic acquired is mostly relevant traffic, prospects that can be potential customers and are currently in the research phase in the buyer’s journey.
+This is often asked in PPC-based discussions about why businesses should invest in paid marketing.
+The paid traffic acquired is mostly relevant prospects that can be potential customers and are currently in the research phase in the buyer’s journey.

-Amazon is the core traffic hub, apparently, you would want to operate in a place where you can easily suck in traffic rather than starting a new website and doing all the legwork from scratch.
+Amazon is the core traffic hub; apparently, you would want to operate in a place where you can quickly suck in traffic rather than starting a new website and doing all the legwork from scratch.

 It is the leading ecommerce site in US in terms of traffic.
 According to Statista, in May 2020, it was reported that Amazon registered over 2.5 billion users.

 Before diving into the Amazon pay-per-click strategy, let’s go through a quick breakdown of how its paid search works.